Gerlachovský štít: Weather

 The effects of high-altitude weather on those who ascend Gerlachovský štít may be more pronounced than its altitude alone.
 The temperature gradient between the Tatra mountain resorts (900–1,350 m) and the summit can be steep.
 Low air temperature higher up can be masked by high insolation under clear skies, but will take its effect with increased cloud cover.
 Combined with windy conditions, the impact may be considerably detrimental even without rain or snow.
-The summit disappears in the clouds for periods of time on most days, which translates to fog at that elevation and possible disorientation as well as anxiety.
+The summit disappears in the clouds for periods of time on most days, which translates to fog at that elevation and a risk of disorientation.

 While temperatures are somewhat lower on Gerlachovský štít because of its elevation, the weather and its potential impact on visitors is little different from other summits in the High Tatras both with and without marked trails.
-The typical daily weather pattern in the summer is a clear morning, clouds gathering by mid-morning—noon, occasional showers and storms in the afternoon.
+The typical daily weather pattern in the summer is a clear morning, clouds gathering by around noon, and occasional showers and storms in the afternoon.
 The chance of rain is lowest between 9–10 am and peaks between 2–3 pm, with a drop-off after 6 pm.
-The frequency of storms with lightning (as opposed to rainstorms) on Gerlach's summit and on the other highest ridges is little different from lower elevations, too, but people exposed to wind, (sometimes freezing) rain, and lightning have greater difficulty to cope.
-The nearest shelter for those who ascend Gerlach is the Sliezsky Dom Hotel, there are no natural shelters along the route.
+The frequency of storms with lightning (as opposed to rainstorms) on Gerlach's summit and on the other highest ridges is little different from lower elevations.